CSCfi/csc-user-guide/docs/cloud/pouta/known-problems.md

     name after a rebuild or reboot.
 If you want to be sure that the correct device gets mounted to the same path every time it is a good idea to use UUIDs instead of paths.
+-   Image Ubuntu-20.04 and flavor hpc.6.* unable to boot.
+A bug prevents instances with Ubuntu 20.04 (created or updated) and flavor hpc.6.* to boot.
+We expect that a future update will fix it, but on the time been avoid this combination.

 ## EC2 tools (euca2ools)